Kobe Luminarie: A Dazzling (And Moving) Light Festival

 With the music playing along the way, the chill of the frosty night air, and street stalls selling commemorative stamps and food, it's an unforgettable way to experience this extravaganza alongside the locals.

 Planning a trip to Kobe?
-Here's some of my other recommendations of things to do and see.
+Here's some of my other recommendations of things to see and do.

 Kobe Luminarie light festival The Real Japan Rob Dyer